Eirin M. Evjen, Exec. Dir. EA Norway

 Jørgen R. Ljønes, Ass.
 Exec.
 Dir.
 EA Norway

-- So you want to do operations [Part one] - which skills do you need?
+- So you want to do operations [Part two] - how to acquire and test for relevant skills

 - [Will be updated as they are published]

-There’s a current discussion in the EA community on what talent gaps/constraints actually entail, and how we as a community can best overcome the bottlenecks to ensure progress.
+There’s a current discussion on what talent gaps/constraints actually entail, and how we as a community can best overcome the bottlenecks to ensure progress.
 See parts of the discussion here and here.
-Although a lot of the confusion around talent gaps have been clarified, it is still unclear exactly what it entails for those of us who are trying to contribute to solving this problem.
-Many EAs, including local and national groups such as EA Norway, are eager to help fill the different talent gaps in the community.
-Some of the most sought-after skills, according to 80,000 hours’ talent gap survey in 2018, has to do with operations in an organisation.
+Although a lot of the confusion around talent gaps have been somewhat clarified, it is still unclear exactly what it entails for those of us who are trying to fill these gaps.
+A lot of EAs, including local and national groups such as EA Norway, are eager to help fill the different talent gaps in the community.
+Some of the most sought-after skills, according to 80,000 hours’ (80k) talent gap survey in 2018, has to do with operations in an organisation.
 By “operations” we mean people at organisations and institutions that enable other employees to focus on core tasks and maximise productivity.
 This entails financial systems, project management, ensuring a productive office, assisting executive roles, organising internal events, hiring and human relations (HR), as well as communications, fundraising and general management (80k, 2018).
-Such roles are often abbreviated to “ops”, and which of these responsibilities an ops person has varies quite much from one organisation to another.
+Such roles are often abbreviated to “ops”, and which of these responsibilities an ops person has varies a lot from one organisation to another.

 What is this post about and who should read it?